 - Final project

-project will be completed in groups of two or three students.
-Single person
+project will be completed in groups of one, two, or three students.
+Projects

-or multi-person projects are also allowed with instructor permission.
+with four or more people are also allowed with instructor permission.
 Each

 group will propose a project topic drawn from an application area of

 interest.
 The project should make use of concepts covered in the course.